KuuraParkkola/PrimeFactory/readme.md

 # PrimeFactory
 This project is my implementation of the task "primenumbers" in the job application process for VALA.
 This program seeks unique prime number factors of a given number leveraging Pollard's Rho factorization algorithm and Fermat's primality test.

+This program requires Python version 3.5 or later.

 ## Usage
 After cloning the repository, go to the directory containing the file `PrimeFactory.py`.
 The program is run on the commandline as follows: